Market Cap: 24h Vol: BTC: BTC Dom:

 • It highlighted the risks of investing in companies without solid fundamentals.

 The Dot-Com Bubble of the late 1990s and early 2000s represents one of the most significant speculative bubbles in modern financial history.
-Fueled by the rise of the internet, investors began pouring money into internet-based companies, many of which were unprofitable or had little more than a vague business plan.
-These companies, which were often referred to as “dot-coms,” saw their stock prices soar to unsustainable levels.
+Fuelled by the rise of the internet, investors began pouring money into internet-based companies, many of which were unprofitable or had little more than a vague business plan.
+These companies, often referred to as “dot-coms,” saw their stock prices soar to unsustainable levels.

-At the peak of the bubble, the NASDAQ stock exchange had risen by over 400% in just a few years, with many dot-com companies being valued in the billions despite having no clear path to profitability.
-The media hype around the internet and the rapid growth of technology companies contributed to the overvaluation.
-However, as reality set in and many dot-com companies failed to deliver on their promises, the bubble burst, and the NASDAQ lost nearly 80% of its value by 2002.
+At the peak of the bubble, the NASDAQ stock exchange had risen by over 400 percent in just a few years, with many dot-com companies valued in the billions despite having no clear path to profitability.
+Media hype around the internet and the rapid growth of technology companies contributed to the overvaluation.
+As reality set in and many dot-com companies failed to deliver on their promises, the bubble burst, and the NASDAQ lost nearly 80 percent of its value by 2002.

-• Fueled by excitement over the internet and technology companies.
+• Fuelled by excitement over the internet and technology companies.

 • Prices rose based on speculation and irrational exuberance.

-• The crash caused widespread economic disruption, leading to the loss of trillions of dollars in market value.
+• The crash caused widespread economic disruption, wiping out trillions of dollars in market value.

-As more people took on mortgages they could not afford, home prices continued to rise.
-However, when home prices started to fall in 2006 and 2007, it triggered a wave of foreclosures, which led to the collapse of the housing market.
-The ensuing financial crisis affected global markets and caused massive economic turmoil, leading to widespread unemployment and economic hardship.
+As more people took on mortgages they could not afford, home prices kept rising.
+When prices started to fall in 2006 and 2007, it triggered a wave of foreclosures and the collapse of the housing market.
+The financial crisis affected global markets and caused massive economic turmoil, leading to widespread unemployment and economic hardship.

 • Driven by speculation in real estate, easy credit, and risky lending practices.